zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By breaking down the first action into the most apparent, tiny steps and visualizing the desired outcome, IT and software engineering professionals can effectively begin essential projects, build momentum, and ensure clear direction from the start.
 This approach reduces inertia and makes it easier to dive deeper into tasks confidently.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations find first obvious actions:

 * **Beginning a New Feature Development:**
 In developing a new feature for a software application, the feature is considered complete when it passes unit tests, is integrated into the main codebase, and is documented.
 The first obvious action is to create a new branch in the version control system.
 This action involves opening the version control tool (e.g., Git) and executing the command to create a new branch: `git checkout -b new-feature-branch`.
 This small, concrete action provides a clear starting point and sets up the environment for feature development.